 It is quite interesting that Experiment 2, if anything, showed a slight improvement in processing negation by children.
 This does suggest interesting pragmatic constraints may be at work already in the language comprehension of children.
 I wonder if the authors might discuss what would happen in their task if children were asked to *press or click or some action* towards the 'boy with no apples'?
 In general, the task constraints for relatively inattentive children are already very lax, in the sense that children may not be actively integrating the instructions as their overt behavior is not so tightly entwined in the task requirements.
 If carrying out some action on the figures were involved, I wonder if this would help?
 The implications may be interesting; it may suggest that actions in the context of language may facilitate the inhibitory processes (e.g., sentence processing could be bootstrapped by the inhibitory processes required in real-world use of language)?
 Could this also mean that the inhibition required is *intensified* as now a more overt behavioral activity will also have to be avoided?

-We agree that this acount is a very interesting possibility, and it is one that we have considered.
+We agree that this account is a very interesting possibility, and it is one that we have considered.
 In fact, the role of pragmatics in children’s performance on this task is now the primary question that we address in this work.
 In response to this suggestion (and related other suggestions by the other two reviewers), we have substantially revised the manuscript, as described above.

 Regarding the suggestion that children’s performance might be improved if they had to directly engage with the characters, we have actually collected pilot data on a behavioral task where an experimenter read a picture book with children in which the goal was to “find Elmo’s friends”.
 The experimenter read sentences to children such as “Elmo has a friend named Jane.
 Jane has no apples.
 Can you find Jane?”, with stimuli identical to the pictures used in Experiment 1.
 We found that the majority of children under 3 selected the incorrect referent on every single negative trial (they were at ceiling on positive trials).
-We did not see any children who performed at chance on this task – children either selected the correct referent 100% of the time, or selected the incorrect referent 100% of the time.
-This finding is one of the reasons that we thought inhibitory control might be playing a role in children’s processing, and was the impetus for switching to an eye-tracking task (which we thought might reduce inhibitory demands).
+We did not see any children who performed at chance on this task – children either selected the correct referent close to 100% of the time, or selected the incorrect referent with similar consistency time.
+This finding is one of the reasons that we thought inhibitory control might be playing a role in children’s processing, and was the impetus for switching to an eye-tracking task (which we thought might reduce performance demands more generally).

 As a final theoretical note, I wonder if the authors can further discuss whether they consider the children to have fully processed the kernel sentence.
 I assume not, and that inhibitory processes are not entirely "linguistic" in the sense that the authors envision a logical operation over some abstract structures that the children have extracted from the sentences.
 Or perhaps they do.
 Further discussion may be interesting.
 I could imagine some readers being curious about the manner in which inhibitory control processes are involved in language processing generally, if that's the suggestion, as it is, in some respects, a quite provocative thesis.
 In fact the authors may also want to consider some interesting work by Cargill, Farmer, et al. who used mouse tracking to assess the language comprehension in children and also found subtle hints of inhibitory processes -- at least this may help explain it -- in dealing with syntactic ambiguity.
 (This reference is just a minor suggestion, as the authors may not find it closely related enough.)